punnfect/static_site/README.md

 Generates HTML from a markdown page

-Program will take CSS from the Static dir, images from Static/images dir, and markdown files recursively in the Content Dir, copy and move them into a public folder to be used for Static site generation.
+Program will take CSS from the Static dir, images from Static/images dir, and markdown files recursively in the Content Dir, copy and edit them with the template.html file, then move them into a public folder to be used for Static site generation.

 Public folder is deleted every run of main.py.